jaolc/insurance-fraud-enb/README.md

 # Insurance Fraud Detection with ENB Framework

-This repository contains the code and notebooks used in the MSc Applied Research Project:
+This repository contains the code and notebooks used in my MSc Applied Research Project:
-*An Expected Net Benefit Framework for Insurance Fraud Detection and Triage*.